Innovative thinking and curiosity are deeply rooted in Ken Hubbell’s professional journey, one that has lasted more than 30 years now.

 Currently, as the Senior Vice President of Instructional Design Strategy & Innovation for Wells Fargo Bank, Ken leads a team of 60 specialists and innovation experts.
 He’s responsible for leading the edtech strategy for their learning and development programs that impact over 270,000 employees.

-In the Everyday Innovation miniseries, we discover inspirations and insights from global innovators who shape how we live and do things today.
+In the Disruption Insights series, we discover inspirations and insights from global innovators who shape how we live and do things today.
 True innovation doesn’t happen as an overnight breakthrough — it’s an ongoing process of constant trial and error done by teams and organizations who strive to solve real human problems.
 Ken Hubbell is one of the people who push those ideas forward, making things possible.

 When working with ideas for innovative projects, I divide them into three groups.
 There are ideas I want to turn into reality, there are those I have to explore, and there are those that are great ideas but for one reason or another, they are not ready to be pursued.
 My role is to help the team and our stakeholders differentiate between the three.
 This is often impacted by dependencies between innovations.
 You can’t run until you learn how to stand.